vky342/OpenERP/README.md

 ## Roadmap

-- Create Database (Will be updated on they way as the project goes on)
+- Create Database (Will be updated on they way as the project goes on).

 - Create interface for Database.